 Mental health in all Welsh manifestos: For the first time, all the Welsh political parties mentioned mental health in their manifestos, placing it firmly on the agenda as a key election issue.
 And two parties even matched the We Need to Talk Wales coalition's call for a 28 day waiting time target for talking therapies.

 Time to Change Phase 3: Along with our partners, Rethink Mental Illness, we secured funding from Comic Relief and the Department of Health to continue our Time to change anti-stigma campaign.

 Mental Health mentioned in all the general election manifestos: All of the party manifestos had a substantial section on mental health - check out our at-a-glance guide.
 This was a really significant achievement and it certainly wasn't the case in the 2010 elections.

-Introduction of first ever waiting time standards for mental health: Following the calls of Mind as part of the We Need to Talk coalition, NHS England and the Department of Health introduced the first ever waiting standards for mental health services.
+Introduction of first ever waiting time standards for mental health: Following our calls as part of the We Need to Talk coalition, NHS England and the Department of Health introduced the first ever waiting standards for mental health services.
 This set a precedent for the first time that 75 per cent of people waiting for talking therapies should be seen within 6 weeks, and 95 per cent should be seen within 18 weeks.